 Safety showers and eyewash stations will be provided in or adjacent to chemical storage and use areas.
 Safety equipment will be provided for personnel use if required during chemical containment and cleanup activities.
 All personnel working with chemicals will be trained in proper handling and emergency response to chemical spills or accidental releases.
-Hose connections will be provided near chemical storage and feed areas to flush spills and leaks, and absorbent materials will be stored on site for spill cleanup.
+Hose connections will be provided near chemical storage and feed areas to flush spills and leaks, and absorbent materials will be stored onsite for spill cleanup.

-2.3.3.6.8 Emissions Control Equipment
+2.3.3.6.7 Emissions Control Equipment

-The ENGP does not use combustion to generate electricity.
+The MBGP does not use combustion to generate electricity.
 Therefore, there are only minimal emissions of criteria pollutants.
 The Applicant proposes to use best available control technology, management practices, and process monitoring equipment to minimize the air emissions from the Project.
-The pollutants that would have the potential of significant impacts to air quality if uncontrolled are particulate matter with an aerodynamic diameter or 10 microns or less (PM10) and hydrogen sulfide (H2S).
+The pollutants that would have the potential of significant impacts to air quality if uncontrolled are particulate matter with an aerodynamic diameter or 10 microns or less (PM{10}) and hydrogen sulfide (H_2S).
 This section describes the emissions controls.

+The following subsections describe the emissions controls for these pollutants.
 Additional information on these pollutants and their controls is included in Section 5.1.